cliffhall/node-multi-server-chat/README.md

 The coming fix will add to the peer-to-peer protocol a message that says when a user connects or disconnects.
 So all peers will be aware of each other's users, and messages will only be forwarded to servers where the recipient has a connection.
+Also, on a peer reconnect, a user list will be sent.

 ## Setup